 Pro Tip: Look for a helpdesk tool that allows you to offer multilingual customer service for your global clients.
 For example, when you use Zendesk, you can easily integrate the Translate By Humans app which allows you to receive queries in a foreign language and respond with answers in the same language!

-Although the idea of adding a help center may seem relatively straightforward.
+Although the idea of adding a help centre may seem relatively straightforward.
 There are a few crucial elements you should consider when selecting your tool:

 Often answering customer queries through email is just not fast enough, which is where a chat option can help.
 Chat is sometimes offered as an advanced feature in more complex support apps.
 However, its purpose in customer service shouldn’t be undermined.
 By adding a chat widget to your site, you can solve queries as soon as you receive them.